modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-2.md

 Wien also proposed a function to describe the spectral energy density (u), or energy per unit of volume per unit of frequency of radiation within the blackbody cavity: $u(f,T) = α[(f)^3exp(-βf/T)]$, where f is the frequency, T is the temperature, and α and β are constants.
 This result is called Wien's power law and is considered in Wien´s Physics Nobel Lecture (section 5.3 and Appendix 5.1).

-!!! tip "1911 Physics Nobel Prize awarded to Wien."

 WORK: “When a completely dark body is heated, it emits visible light and other electromagnetic radiation.
 The spectrum of the radiation is entirely dependent on the temperature of the body and not its composition.
 In 1893 Wilhelm Wien (1864-1928) formulated his displacement law, which indicates at which wavelength the radiation is most intense at a certain temperature.
 He subsequently also formulated a law indicating how the radiation spectrum varies as temperature changes.
 However, this does not apply to long wavelengths, and in 1900 Max Planck formulated a law that conforms better.”

 MLA style: Wilhelm Wien – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Tue.
 16 Jan 2024. https://www.nobelprize.org/prizes/physics/1911/wien/facts/

 NOBEL LECTURE: *On the Laws of Thermal Radiation* by Wien.

 MLA style: Wilhelm Wien – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Sun.
 24 Sep 2023. https://www.nobelprize.org/prizes/physics/1911/wien/lecture/

 Meanwhile, the British physicist John William Strutt, third Baron Rayleigh (1842 – 1919), obtained in June 1900 a formula to calculate the number of free electromagnetic vibration modes per unit volume in the cavity and per unit wavelength.
 Later, the British astronomer Sir James Hopwood Jeans (1877 – 1946) made some corrections, obtaining the expression $uλ = 8πkT/λ$ for the energy density per unit interval of wavelength, later called the Rayleigh – Jeans law.
 This law was consistent with experiments for low infrared frequencies, where Wien's law failed, but for short wavelengths or high frequencies it predicted infinite emission in the ultraviolet, termed the “ultraviolet catastrophe”.